 Sometimes you can find a free one, but more often than not you'll have to pay for it.
 If you see a cluster of cruising yachts anchored close inshore near a beach bar, you can probably safely assume there's free wifi - or cheap beer.

-With the standard built-in set-up in most laptops, wifi performance can be more than a tad disappointing, but it can be considerably improved by installing a signal enhancer...
+Often the wifi signal obtained in this way can be more than a tad disappointing, but it can be considerably improved by installing a signal enhancer...

 A uni-directional type will be fine when you're tied up alongside and know where the wifi transmitter is.